CCS-Lab/APS2017-workshop/README.md

 - Hands-on tutorial on hBayesDM (data preparatation, model fitting, model comparisons, etc.)
 - Goals:
   - Learn to fit models in hBayesDM
-  - Understand how to diagnose convergence when using Bayesian methods
+  - Understand how to diagnose convergence issues when using Bayesian methods
   - Learn the differences between model comparison and parameter estimation
   - Have fun :D